bipin-01/weatherApp/README.md

 2. To simply know the temperature of the place, use the command line and
 3.  $ node app.js name-of-city

-for e.g : if you want to know the temperature of the Dhara:
+4. for e.g : if you want to know the temperature of the Dharan:
        $ node app.js Dharan